What to Bring on a Ride

 • Eye protection (suggested)

-• The very best and brightest lights you can afford if you will be riding in the dark.
+• The best and brightest lights you can afford for riding in the dark.

 Nutrition

-On every ride you must take sufficient fuel to enable your body to complete the ride.
-Nutritional needs vary: it is important to know what works for you.
-Generally, but not always, one nutrition bar for every hour of riding is sufficient.
-It is always best to pack extra.
-Not everyone likes bars; you will need to know what your body likes for fuel.
+Bring enough fuel to complete the ride!
+Generally, one nutrition bar for every hour of riding is enough.
+You need to know what your body needs and likes for fuel.
 A mixture of proteins and carbohydrates is best.
-Please do not show up for a ride if you have not fuelled your body ahead of time.
-Not only will you lack the energy to complete the ride, but you are also putting yourself at risk for injury.
-The other Dirty Girlz on the ride are also affected, as we never allow a nutritionally compromised rider to leave the group alone.
+Please do not show up for a ride if you have not fueled your body.
+You’ll lack the energy to complete the ride and put yourself at risk for injury.

 Hydration